rocfd/brewpitopes/README.md

 ## PIPELINE
 ** All the steps should be run within the Docker image at your Terminal except when it indicates "(Locally)". **

-4. Use directories.R to create the folder environment.
+4. Use directories.R to create the directory environment in your project folder.

 ```
+cd Projects/your_project
 Rscript ../../directories.R
 ```